 Cell therapy is a groundbreaking approach to handling diseases that were previously untreatable.
-The cell culture process is a particularly crucial step where patient cells at multiplied under controlled conditions.
-This needs to be carefully conducted to avoid contamination, yet manual handling is still common.
+The cell culture process is a crucial step and needs to be carefully conducted to avoid contamination.
+Yet manual handling is still common.
 Could closing and automating the process be the right choice?

 The pharma industry and its regulatory authorities are shifting towards closed, automated systems in many drug manufacturing areas.
-The clear advantage for all concerned is that these systems tend to be safer; there is less risk of contamination which means less risk of losing the batch and/or harming the patient.
+The clear advantage is that these systems tend to be safer; there is less risk of contamination which means less risk of losing the batch or harming the patient.
 There is also evidence that embracing this technology can significantly reduce space, energy consumption, staff numbers, and approval time.

 Many cell therapies are produced with only one batch per patient.
 The consequences of losing or contaminating a batch, therefore, can directly impact a person's life.
 Closing and automating the process can be a great way to alleviate this risk.
 However, these systems are also a large investment and not necessarily suitable for all product types.

-To give you a clearer idea of whether closed, automated technology is the right choice, we outline three approaches to cell culture production below and the associated operational and environmental costs.
+Cell culture production is the stage where patient cells at multiplied under controlled conditions.
+To give you a clearer idea of whether closed, automated technology is the right choice, this article outlines three approaches to this stage and the associated operational and environmental costs.

 Cell therapy manufacturing - a quick introduction

 Cell therapy manufacturing, in simple terms, starts and ends with the patient.
-It starts with the collection of cells in a medical facility and ends with the administration of the final drug product to the same patient.
+It starts with the collection of cells from a patient in a medical facility and ends with the administration of the drug to that same patient.
 But between these two points many complex processes take place.